verma094/JsonPOwerDB_Login2Xplore/README.md

 - **v1.0** (2024-08-06): Initial release featuring basic functionalities for managing student records using JsonPowerDB.

 For detailed code and version history, visit the [GitHub repository](https://github.com/verma094/JsonPOwerDB_Login2Xplore).

-### Live Hosting
-You can access the live version of the Student Enrollment Form at [this link](https://json-p-ower-db-login2-xplore.vercel.app/).

 ## Table of Contents
 1. [Screenshots](#screenshots)